Hjelmeland Municipality

 is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Ryfylke.
-The administrative centre of the municipality is the village of Hjelmelandsvågen.
+The administrative centre of the municipality is the village of Hjelmeland.
 Other villages in the municipality include Fister, Årdal, and Jøsenfjorden.

-Hjelmeland is known for its fruit (apples, pears, plums, cherries and strawberries) and fish production.
-Salmon has been important for the fish industry in Hjelmeland for a couple of decades, but white fish such as cod and halibut has increased its value in the latter years.
+Hjelmeland Municipality is known for its fruit production (apples, pears, plums, cherries, and strawberries) and its fish production.
+Salmon has been important for the fish industry in Hjelmeland Municipality for a couple of decades, but white fish such as cod and halibut has increased its value in the latter years.